ZaneLittle/SwoleExperience/swole_experience/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Running on Android
+- Simple!
+Run it through android studio - it does all the work for you

+## Running on iOS (on a mac)
+1. Install Xcode
+2. Run the simulator (cmd+space and search "Simulator")
+2. From the terminal: flutter run -d macos
+3. From VS Code
+  a.
+Ensure "iPhone" is selected as the device
+  b.
+Run and debug as flutter

+#### Troubleshooting
+- Error: `Exception: Podfile is missing`
+  - Solution: `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer`

+- Error: `CocoaPods not installed`
+  - Solution: `sudo gem install cocoapods`

+- The keyboard doesn't show up in the emulator
+  - This is just a feature of the emulator, not an actual bug.
+  - To show the keyboard: `cmd + shift + k`